 Behance – Adobe’s visual social network.
 Often used by professionals in the creative fields, it covers many areas of design, from illustration and graphic design to motion graphics, advertising and branding.
 The quality is generally high and projects are curated by the Behance team.
 Refined and polished work is always encouraged!

 Of course, there are many other social networks you can choose.
 YouTube, DeviantART, LinkedIn, WeHeartIt, Tumblr… and more.
-Some are more active than others, so choose carefully and do some research.
+Some are more active and relevant than others, so choose carefully and do some research.
+Try to find out where your target audience is hanging out, because that’s where you want to be.

 If you’re looking to spruce up your Instagram Stories, check out Celestial Beauty Design Resources.
 It includes 12 editable Instagram Story templates: